-To create a write file for a database:
+To create a write file for a database

-- 1 Open the Utilities folder in the left pane. - 2 Double-click Create Write File in the right pane.
-The Create Write File wizard appears. - 3 Follow the instructions in the wizard.
+- 1. In the left pane, select the Adaptive Server Anywhere 9 plug-in. - 2.
+In the right pane, click the Utilities tab. - In the right pane, double-click Create Write File.
+The Create Write File wizard appears. - 4.
+Follow the instructions in the wizard.